After all your tears, your pleading, and explanations, there was no way you could keep excusing his behavior.

 Hi.
 This is Natalie Hoffman of Flyingfreenow.com, and you’re listening to the Flying Free Podcast, a support resource for women of faith looking for hope and healing from hidden emotional and spiritual abuse.

 NATALIE: Welcome to Episode 134 of the Flying Free Podcast.
-Before we get started on today’s episode, I want to let you know we offer free online small groups every four months that go through my book, Is It Me?
+Before we get started on today’s episode, I want to let you know we offer online small groups that go through my book, Is It Me?
 Making Sense of Your Confusing Marriage, along with the companion workbook.
 Do you know who hears about how to register and join these groups?
 Everyone on my mailing list.
 It pays to be on my mailing list.
 I never spam.
-Women on my list get one email per week letting them know what that week’s podcast episode is, and when we open up the free small groups, those are the ones who get invited.
+Women on my list get one email per week letting them know what that week’s podcast episode is, and when we open up the small groups, those are the ones who get invited.
 If I get a hankering to write an article, those folks hear about it first.

 If you are divorced and need a tribe, check out Flying Higher at joinflyinghigher.com.
 That group is small but mighty.
 They are kicking ass and taking names.
 Excuse my French, but it captures the energy of this group.
 We would love to have you join us if you are divorced and are ready to rebuild your life.